The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 Why essential intellectual habits of moderation, pragmatism, and skepticism can only be cultivated by way of deep reading and contemplation.

-I spend most of my time studying and writing about intractable debates over science, technology, and the environment.
+I spend most of my time studying, writing, and teaching about intractable debates over science, technology, and the environment.
 It is, at times, a depressing experience.
 Climate change, for example, is a grave threat and one of the world’s most divisive issues.

 Over the years, I have learned that strong discipline is required to avoid the easiest, most comfortable narratives and to reconcile in my writing competing visions of the “good society.”